-Most of the places ask for a reasonable entrance fee of 3 euro (3.50 USD as of 2021), except for the Cathedral where you should expect to pay 10 or 12.50 euro per adult (depending on your choice of a ticket).
+Most of the places ask for a reasonable entrance fee of 3 euros (3.50 USD), except for the Cathedral where you should expect to pay 10 or 12.50 euros per adult (depending on your choice of a ticket).

 Useful information and resources:

 There is a Hop-on Hop-off tour bus available to explore the city.
 Tickets are from 20 euros to 35 euros.

 Toledo Trainvision – tourist train with audioguide in 13 languages, runs every day, tickets from Plaza de Zocodover (from Trainvision kiosk), leaves at 11 am, 12 pm, 1 pm, and 2 pm.
 Remember, there is a 2-hour break (siesta) and then it starts again from 4 pm up to 9 pm.
 During the weekends it runs up to 10 pm.
 Their official website has most information in Spanish but it is still good to have a look if that is what you would like.